jrandj/aws-security-specialty/README.md

 1. Your application is running on an EC2 instance in a private subnet.
 You have added a number of image files to an S3 bucket and you now want to your application to be able to access the files. you have configured an IAM role with permission to read files in the S3 bucket and associated this role with your EC2 instance.
 This is a secure internal application and your CEO has already informed you that the system must be as secure as possible.
 How can you configure the communication between your EC2 instance and the S3 bucket in the most secure way?
     * The bucket should be accessed using AWS PrivateLink for Amazon S3.
 An S3 endpoint should also be used to allow private connection to your VPC without requiring an internet gateway, NAT device, VPN connection, or AWS Direct Connect connection.

+1. A DevOps team is currently looking at the security aspect of their CI/CD pipeline.
+They are making use of AWS resources for their infrastructure.
+They want to ensure that the EC2 instances do not have any high security vulnerabilities.
+They want to ensure a complete DevSecOps process.
+How can this be achieved?
+	* AWS Inspector offers APIs for the DevOps pipeline.

+1. You want to track access requests for a particular S3 bucket.
+How can you achieve this in the easiest possible way?
+	* Enable server access logging for the S3 bucket.

+1. A company security team would like to receive notifications of an EC2 instance in their AWS environment is querying IP addresses that are associated with cryptocurrency-related activity.
+What steps can the security team take to achieve this most efficiently?
+	* GuardDuty can perform an assessment of network communications and can produce a cryptocurrency finding in this scenario.
+An SNS topic can be used to provide notifications.

+1. DDos attacks that happen at the application-layer commonly target web applications with lower traffic volumes compared to infrastructure attacks.
+To mitigate these types of attacks, you should probably want to include a non-AWS WAF as part of your infrastructure.
+To inspect all HTTP requests, WAFs sit in line wtih your appliation traffic.
+Unfortunately, this creates a scenario where WAFs can become a point of failure or bottleneck.
+To mitigate this problem, you need the ability to run multiple WAFs on demand during traffic spikes.
+This type of scaling for WAF is done via a 'WAF sandwhich'.
+What best describes this?
+	* The EC2 instances running your WAF software is included in an auto-scaling group and placed between two ELBs.

+1. An employee keeps terminating EC2 instances in the production environment.
+You have determined the best way to ensure this doesn't happen is to add an extra layer of defence against terminating the instances.
+Which of the following methods is the most appropriate one to add security protection that prevents the employee from terminating the production instances?
+	* Tag the instance with a production-identifying tag and add a resource-level permission tot he IAM policy of the employee with an explicit deny on the terminate API call to instances with the production tag.

+1. You have been given a new brief from your supervisor for a client who needs a web application to set up on AWs.
+The most important requirement is that MySQL must be used as the database.
+The database must not be hosted in the public cloud but rather at the client's data centre due to security risks.
+Which of the following solutions would be best to assure that the client's requirements are met?
+	* Build the application server on a public subnet and the database at the client's data centre.
+Connect them with a VPN connection that uses IPSec.

 ### Identity and Access Management